 If you can afford to pay cash, consider yourself lucky.
 But if you can’t and are in need of mortgage financing, the cost might be relatively high.

-In Toronto, non-residents seeking mortgage need to have a down payment that is at least 35% of the property’s buying price.
+In Toronto, non-residents seeking mortgages need to have a down payment that is at least 35% of the property’s buying price.
 For those seeking a commercial mortgage, the rate shoots to 50%.
 Your best hope is that the investment property will be profitable enough to deliver positive cash flow.

 So, there you have it: the top advantages and disadvantages of property investment.
 Overall, if you have enough information about the real estate industry, you have very little to worry about.
 The majority of the drawbacks can clearly be handled and managed.